slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-email | String | Email of the user account password | String | Password of the user account
+EMAIL | String | Email of the user account
+PASSWORD | String | Password of the user account

 # Gateways